NTD151298/TerraformNginxS3/README.md

 # To visualize project work flow
 1. Download the file diagram.drawio to ur computer
 2. Open draw.io on web browser
-3. Chose existing diagram and point to .drawio u just downloaded
+3. Chose existing diagram and point to diagram.drawio u just downloaded